michaelantoun/FluentSync/README.md

 	.SetDestinationProvider(destination)
 	.CompareAsync(CancellationToken.None).ConfigureAwait(false);

-// This is the comparison result which is verified by FluentAssertion library comparisonResult.ItemsInSourceOnly.Should().BeEquivalentTo(new List<string> { "Tom", "bob", "Zoo" });
+// This is the comparison result which is verified by the FluentAssertion library comparisonResult.ItemsInSourceOnly.Should().BeEquivalentTo(new List<string> { "Tom", "bob", "Zoo" });
 comparisonResult.ItemsInDestinationOnly.Should().BeEquivalentTo(new List<string> { "Bob", "Sam" });